Unter den Linden: Overview

+In 1873 he department store Kaisergalerie was opened housing more than 50 shops and cafes.
+In the early 1930s, the architect Alfred Grenander redesigned the department store in the New Objectivity style.
+The building was demolished in the 1950s.
+Eastward the boulevard crosses the Spree river, slightly kinked due to the oblique position of the long side of the palace compared to the boulevard, at the Lustgarten with Berlin Cathedral, and continues as Karl-Liebknecht-Straße, itself continued as Prenzlauer Allee, to the northern outskirts.
+The western, dead straight continuation behind Brandenburg Gate is the Straße des 17.
+Juni (formerly Charlottenburger Chaussee), which in turn is extended to the west by the straight sequence of Bismarckstrasse and Kaiserdamm, an axis, widened in 1904, that runs from Berlin Palace more than 10 kilometers across the city to the western outskirts where, slightly elevated, one can survey the length of the axis.
+The extension of the Linden alley to this gigantic axis was inspired by the Boulevards of Paris.
+The Kurfürstendamm, the magnificent shopping mile in the historically elegant west of Berlin, was similarly inspired.

-Unter den Linden, which sits at the heart of the historic section of Berlin, developed from a bridle path laid out by Elector John George of Brandenburg in the 16th century to reach his hunting grounds in the Tiergarten.
-It was replaced by a boulevard of linden trees around present-day Bebelplatz was integrated into the fortification of Berlin in the aftermath of the Thirty Years' War, visible until today as there are no trees.
+Unter den Linden, which sits at the heart of the historic section of Berlin, developed from a bridle path laid out by Elector John George of Brandenburg in the 16th century to reach his hunting grounds in the Tiergarten from his palace.
+It was replaced by a boulevard of linden trees when the Electress Dorothea Sophie planned a new suburb in 1674, named after her Dorotheenstadt.
+She is said to have planted the first linden tree in 1680.
+Parts of the fortification of Berlin built in the aftermath of the Thirty Years' War (the baroque Berlin Fortress) were later integrated into the boulevard, around the historic Opernplatz, the present-day Bebelplatz, visible until today as there are no trees on this stretch up to the palace on the Spree river island itself.
+Bebelplatz itself was planned by Frederick the Great as a much larger Forum Fridericianum, albeit on a smaller scale actually realized with his State Opera, St. Hedwig's Cathedral, the Old Library Building and the Palace of Prince Henry, today the main building of Humboldt University, giving the square an almost complete surround of 18th-century buildings.

 By the 19th century, as Berlin grew and expanded to the west, Unter den Linden became the most renowned and grandest street in Berlin.
 In 1851 the famous equestrian statue of Frederick the Great, designed by Christian Daniel Rauch, was erected on the central strip.
 Johann Strauss III wrote the waltz "Unter den Linden" in 1900.
-In the course of the building of the Nord-Süd-Tunnel for the Berlin S-Bahn in 1934–35, most of the linden trees were cut down and during the last days of World War II the remaining trees were destroyed or cut down for firewood.
+In the course of the building of the Nord-Süd-Tunnel for the Berlin S-Bahn in 1934-1935, most of the linden trees were cut down and during the last days of World War II the remaining trees were destroyed or cut down for firewood.
 The present-day linden were replanted in the 1950s.